mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-03-monday_afternoon_Manipulating-files_in_Unix.md

 We now have a text file of Darwin's *Voyage of the Beagle*.

-Remember the command 'cat'? `cat` will direct the entire contents of a file to the screen.
+Remember the command `cat` will direct the entire contents of a file to the screen.
 Sometimes files are large, or even impossibly large, and we save our sanity if we just print the first (or last) lines of a file.
 The `head` and `tail` commands are used for this purpose.
 Compare outputs of these commands

 ```